 How to Reduce Anxiety About Weight Gain

-So, if you are thinking about quitting smoking here are some key steps;
+If you are thinking about quitting smoking, here are some key steps:

 - How does smoking affect your health and the health of your family?

 - What activities would getting fit help you to do?

 - How does smoking affect your social movements and enjoyment?

 - Do the people around you notice the smell of cigarettes on your clothes, hair, and breath?

 - Are you cutting down on things because of the growing financial cost of cigarettes?